-When analyzing the aerosol mass size distributions, it is evident that over these locations the aerosol extinction is strongly affected by the differences between SALSA2.0 and M7 in the methods used for calculating microphysical processes, especially gas-to-particle partitioningmicrophysical processing.
-For calculating concurrent nucleation and condensation, M7 uses the method introduced by Kokkola et al. (2009) and SALSA2.0 the method by Jacobson (2005).
+When analyzing the aerosol mass size distributions, it is evident that over these locations the aerosol extinction is strongly affected by microphysical processing.
 In the upper panels of Figure 4 we show the mass size distribution for SALSA2.0 and M7.
 In each class, the mass fraction of each compound is indicated by a color.
 Figure 4 shows that the largest difference in the composition distribution comes from SU, which is the only condensable species in this model configuration.
 Compared to M7, SU in SALSA2.0 is more evenly spread among all sizes, and there is a relatively higher amount of sulfate in the largest sizes.
 This difference is very likely due to the numerical limitations of the modal scheme.
 The modal scheme has been shown to overestimate the condensational growth of the accumulation mode thus underestimating the amount of condensable species in the largest particles (Zhang et al., 1999).
 In addition, in the modal approach the mass distribution of all compounds follow the shape of the mode restricting the mass distribution of individual compounds.
 It has to also be noted that the emission size distributions are not optimal for M7 as the emissions in each mode are assumed to have a fixed radius.
 The same applies to SALSA2.0 since the emission size distribution assumed the same shape as M7.

 The extinction at 550 nm wavelength for different sized particles at 70 % relative humidity are shown in the lower panel of Figure 4.
 The aerosol extinction is a quantity which is highly nonlinearly dependent on the aerosol size, aerosol hygroscopicity, and relative humidity.
 Thus although the differences in SALSA2.0 and M7 simulated aerosol are caused by similar processes, differences in the simulated extinctions can switch signs at different sites.
 At the Chinese site the resulting shape of the size distribution of M7 yields a higher aerosol extinction than SALSA2.0 while at the Russian site, it is the opposite.
-At the Russian
+At the Russian site the composition distributions of both OA and SU are significantly different between the two model versions.
+This is because OA is not included in the insoluble accumulation mode in M7 while in SALSA2.0, both soluble and insoluble size classes include OA.
+Wet removal is faster for soluble particles which results in faster removal of OA accumulation sized particles in M7.
+The overestimation of AOD with both model setups at the Russian site indicates that biomass burning emissions are overestimated.